 In doing so you can extend the use of simulation models into the operational phase by coupling them to a physical plant or thermo-fluid system.
 This means that a full-fidelity model of the thermo-fluid system can run in real-time as an executable digital twin (xDT).

 The xDT is then used to compensate for gaps in instrumentation with smart virtual sensors.
 To detect leakages or other failures.
-To perform smart model-enabled predictive maintenance and to collect smart data to further enhancing the design and the operation of the system.
+To perform smart model-enabled predictive maintenance and to collect smart data to further enhance the design and the operation of the system.

 The connection between the executable digital twin and the physical system is based on the Open Platform Communications Unified Architecture (OPC UA) standard and is as simple as using dedicated OPC UA components that enable the simulation models to connect to the outside world directly from within the application.
 Additionally, a real-time controller ensures the model consistently runs in real-time and is in sync with the physical system.